excellenteam-scaleup/python-template/README.md

 * The repository should include a `CONTRIBUTING.md` file at the root directory.
 * You must have a `.gitignore` file, and there shouldn’t be any unnecessary files in the repository.
 * 🚨 **CRITICAL:** Repositories without a workflow file at `.github/workflows/pylint.yml` will not be graded. :(
+* You must have an `img` directory at the root directory.

 #### Project's Files
 * The repository should include a `main.py` file (this should be the entry point of the repository) at the root.